top of page

 At the peak of sun’s death

-The peak lowest point of a setting province
+The peak lowest point

 Late day seeping twilight